-We hope to be able to further support parents and carers through SEND coffee mornings with professionals.
+We hope to be able to further support parents and carers through SEND coffee mornings with professionals, following the success of the Autism and Dyslexia sessions in the Summer term.
 If there are any areas of concern, or if you would like more information on how to best support your child, please let us know what sort of sessions you would be interested in.

-These sessions could focus on Speech And Language Therapy, Social Skills, Autism, ADHD, PSS, SEMH or any other area in which you feel you need more support.
+These sessions could focus on Speech And Language Therapy, Social Skills, Autism, ADHD, SEMH or any other area in which you feel you need more support.

-Please email Miss Christian-Doherty, Trainee SENDCo with suggestions for sessions so that we are able to formulate a calendar moving forward and invite professionals to attend and support you and your child.
+Please email Mrs Bensely, Trainee SENDCo with suggestions for sessions so that we are able to formulate a calendar moving forward and invite professionals to attend and support you and your child.